SAMGREENHEAD/Producer-Consumer-Implementation/README.md

 We welcome contributions to improve this program.
 If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

 ## Future implementation
-In the future we would like to incorporate security features.
+In the future we would like to incorporate security features and resolve.

 ## License